lpouillo/vm5k/source/userguide.rst

 vm5k: automatic virtual machines deployment
 ===========================================

-Automate virtual machines deployment on Grid5000 in a global KaVLAN.
+The vm5k script provides you a tool to deploy a large numer of virtual machines on the Grid'5000 platform.
+It provides several options to customize your topology and

 Workflow
 --------